PoisotLab/ms_metaweb_transfer/manuscript.md

 necessarily community assembly (fine ecological process); @Dormann2010EvoCli previously found very similar conclusions.
-Interactions tend reflect a phylogenetic signal because they have a conserved pattern of evolutionary convergence (niche conservatism) that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom], and - most importantly - retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet; @Hutchinson2017CopSig].
+Interactions tend reflect a phylogenetic signal because they have a conserved pattern of evolutionary convergence that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom], and - most importantly - retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet; @Hutchinson2017CopSig].
 Finally, species interactions at macro-ecological scales seem to respond mostly to macro-evolutionary processes [@Price2003MacThe]; which is evidenced by the presence of conserved backbones in food webs [@DallaRiva2016ExpEvo], strong evolutionary signature on prey choice [@Stouffer2012EvoCon], and strong phylogenetic signature in food web intervality [@Eklof2016PhyCom].
-Phylogenetic reconstruction has also previously been used to understand ancestral plant-insect interaction networks [@Braga2021PhyRec].
+Phylogenetic reconstruction has also previously been used within the context of ecological networks, namely understanding ancestral plant-insect interactions [@Braga2021PhyRec].
 Taken together, these considerations suggest that phylogenies can reliably be used to transfer knowledge on species interactions.